What can I study?

 - Most 4th year and honours units are not available

-- Postgraduate units are generally available only to postgraduate students (those who have already completed a bachelor degree)
+- Postgraduate units are generally available only to postgraduate students (those who have already completed a bachelor degree) and are normally scheduled for evening lectures and tutorials.

 - All Bachelor of Medicine and Bachelor of Surgery units are not available